HathorNetwork/hathor-wallet-mobile/RELEASING.md

 - Update the `version` field accordingly with the bump version

 In the `android/app/build.gradle`:
-- Increasse the field `versionCode` and `versionName`
+- Increase the field `versionCode` and `versionName`

-  > The `versionCode` must always be increased because Google Play uses it to uniquelly identify the release.
+  > The `versionCode` must always be increased because Google Play uses it to uniquely identify the release.

 In the `ios/HathorMobile.xcodeproj/project.pbxproj`:
 - Increase the field `MARKETING_VERSION`